iotaledger/integration-services/clients/client-sdk/examples/README.md

 # Examples

-In order to work with the examples you need to copy the `.env.example` file into the `.env` file.
+In order to run the examples copy the `.env.example` file and rename it to `.env`.

 An example of a configured `.env` file for a locally deployed Integration Services API is the following: